stubbscroll/ACM/README.txt

 TODO maybe add more sites

-please use this repository for learning only, and not for boosting your own rank by submitting my solutions blindly.
+Please use this repository for learning only, and not for boosting your own rank by submitting my solutions blindly.

+Warning, some solutions are ancient and are bad in all kinds of ways.
+Have fun.